mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

 - Tag selection: Select the required tags to view the corresponding scalar information.
 - Horizontal axis: Select any of Step, Relative Time, and Absolute Time as the horizontal axis of the scalar curve.
-- Smoothness: adjust the smoothness to smooth the scalar curve.
+- Smoothness: Adjust the smoothness to smooth the scalar curve.
 - Scalar synthesis: Synthesize two scalar curves and display them in a chart to facilitate comparison between the two curves or view the synthesized chart.

 ![scalar_compound.png](./images/scalar_compound.png)

 Figure 3: Scalar synthesis of Accuracy and Loss curves

 Figure 3 shows the scalar synthesis of the Accuracy and Loss curves.
 The function area of scalar synthesis is similar to that of scalar visualization.
-Different from the scalar visualization function area, the scalar synthesis function allows you to select a maximum of two tags at a time to synthesize and display their curves.
+Differing from the scalar visualization function area, the scalar synthesis function allows you to select the maximum of two tags at a time to synthesize and display their curves.

 ## Parameter Distribution Visualization